KISDinteractive/embedded_ai_22w/sessions/Session3_Background/README.md

 - Even General Purpose Robots have been discussed
 - Many different methods of AI at the same time
   - Predominant was the **Symbolic** AI paradigm: just enter all the logics and conditions needed to solve problem
   - Only some research on **Subsymbolic AI** (non-human-readable).
-Inspired by the brain; build out of neurons that make up an absract network.
+Inspired by the brain; build out of neurons that make up an abstract network.
 - Some stated: human intelligence in 3-8 years
 - Big expectations, but mid 1960s nothing of the promised was there.
 - **Funding was cancelled.
 AI Winter began**